C2SM/spack-c2sm/README.md

 	$ esac
 	$ source $SPACK_ROOT/share/spack/setup-env.sh

+### General

+**As said before a general installation is only needed if you wish to develop the mch packages or machines config file or if you are not a cscs user.**

+First step is to clone this repository and use the available config.sh script to install your own spack instance with the corresponding mch packages and configuration files.

+Tell the script the machine you are working on using -m <machine> and where you want the instance to be installed using -i <spack-installation-directory>.
+You can also precise the spack version you want, or take the default value (last stable release).

+    $ git clone git@github.com:MeteoSwiss-APN/spack-mch.git
+    $ cd spack-mch
+    $ ./config.sh -m <machine> -i <spack-installation-directory> -v <version> -r <repos.yaml-installation-directory>

+The -r option usually needs to point to the **site scope** of your newly installed spack-instance, that is, _$SPACK_DIR/etc/spack_.
+It can however also be used if you are a CSCS user and do not want to have your own spack instance *but still want to develop the mch-packages*.
+In that case, you can clone the spack-mch repo, let the -i, -m options void, BUT overwrite the *site scoped* repos.yaml files of the maintained spack instances by installing a new repos.yaml in your **user scope** _~/.spack_. **Careful: the repos.yaml file is always modified in a way that it points to the spack-mch package repositories from which you call the config.sh script.**

+Next and final step is to source your newly installed instance under $SPACK_DIR/share/spack in order to activate it.

+    $ . <spack-installation-directory>/share/spack/setup-env.sh

+ ## Basic Usage

+First thing to do when using spack is to check if the package you want to install is already available:

+### Spack list

+_list and search available packages_

+	$spack list <package>

+Print the whole list of spack available packages

+Second thing to do is to check the information of your package (i.e versions available, variants and so on) using the command:

+## Spack info

+_get detailed information on a particular package_

+    $ spack info <package>

+Get a list of all possible building configuration available such as: version available, list of dependencies and variants.
+Variants are a key-feature of spack since it tells it which build configuration we want (i.e COSMO with target gpu or cpu).

+Third step, you want to check how your package will be installed (i.e the spec of you package and its dependencies) before actually installing.

+## Spack spec

+_show what would be installed, given a spec_

+	$ spack spec <package>@<version>%<compiler> +<variants>

+Finally you can install your package, using:

+### Spack install

+_build and install packages_

+    $ spack install <package>@<version>%<compiler> +<variants>

+Ex:

+    $ spack install cosmo@master%pgi cosmo_target=gpu

+This will clone the package, build it and install the chosen package plus all its dependencies under _/scratch/$USER/install/tsa_ (see _config.yaml_ in the maching specific config file section for details).
+The build-stage of your package and its dependencies are not kept (add _--keep-stage_ after the install command in order to keep it).
+Module files are also created during this process and installed under _/scratch/$USER/modules/_

+You might want to run tests after the installation of your package.
+In that case you can use:

 ## Spack install --test=root

+_If 'root' is chosen, run package tests during installation for top-level packages (but skip tests for dependencies)._

+	$ spack install --test=root cosmo@master%pgi cosmo_target=gpu

-Submits the adequate testsuites for cosmo-dycore and cosmo.
+Submits the adequate testsuites for cosmo-dycore and cosmo after their installations.
 The results are printed directly for cosmo-dycore but not for cosmo (you have to open the testsuite.out file).
 Also needed if you use the +serialize variant with cosmo.
 If you want to submit the **test manually** or after the installation, you can load the module of your package (module use _/project/g110/spack-modules/'architecture'_) created during its installation and then submit the tests.

+## Developer guide

-## Dev-building software on tsa/daint
+### Dev-building software on tsa/daint

 If you do not want to git clone the source of the package you want to install, especially if you are developing, you can use a local source in order to install your package.
-In order to do so, first go to the base directory of the package and then use spack _dev-build_ instead of spack install
+In order to do so, first go to the base directory of the package and then use spack _dev-build_ instead of spack install.

+_developer build: build from code in current working directory_

     $ cd <package_base_directory>
     $ spack dev-build <package>@<version>%<compiler> +<variants>

 The package, its dependencies and its modules will be still installed under _/scratch/$USER/install/tsa_ & _/scratch/$USER/modules/_

-## Spack info

-Use the spack command

-    $ spack info <package>

-in order to get a list of all possible building configuration available such as: version available, list of dependencies and variants.
-Variants are a key-feature of spack since it tells it which build configuration we want (i.e COSMO with target gpu or cpu)

-## Spack edit
+### Spack edit

-Use the spack command
+_open package files in $EDITOR_

     $ spack edit <package>

-in order to open the correspondig _package.py_ file and edit it directly
+Use this spack command in order to open the correspondig _package.py_ file and edit it directly.

-## Machine specific config files
+### Machine specific config files

 Are available under _spack/etc/spack_.
 Their structure is:
 <ul>